padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm_wan/README.md

-# Hazelcast OpenShift Operator WAN Replication
+# Hazelcast WAN Replication on OpenShift using Helm Charts

-This bundle demonstrates the Hazelcast WAN topology by replicating data between two (2) Hazlecast clusters running on OpenShift.
+This bundle demonstrates the Hazelcast WAN topology by replicating data between two (2) Hazlecast Helm Chart clusters running on OpenShift.

 ## Installing Bundle